 UK pledges £250m boost for Ukrainian artillery as war enters third year

-The latest support package comes as Ukraine faces dwindling artillery supplies and uncertain support from the US.
+Latest support package comes as Ukraine faces dwindling artillery supplies and uncertain support from the US

-The UK has pledged to invest almost £250 million in producing artillery shells for Ukraine on the second anniversary of Russia’s full-scale invasion of the country.
+The UK has pledged to invest almost £250m in producing artillery shells for Ukraine on the second anniversary of Russia’s full-scale invasion of the country.

-Artillery has been a key factor in Ukraine’s resistance to the invasion, and the £245 million package announced on Saturday is intended to replenish Kyiv’s reserves of artillery ammunition.
+Artillery has been a key factor in Ukraine’s resistance to the invasion, and the £245m package announced on Saturday is intended to replenish Kyiv’s reserves of artillery ammunition.

-He said: “Against all odds, the armed forces of Ukraine have pushed back the Russian invaders to recapture half of the land Putin stole, while significantly degrading Russia’s capabilities – with around 30% of Russia’s Black Sea Fleet destroyed or damaged, and thousands of tanks and armoured vehicles reduced to scrap.
+He said: “Against all odds, the armed forces of Ukraine have pushed back the Russian invaders to recapture half of the land Putin stole, while significantly degrading Russia’s capabilities – with around 30 per cent of Russia’s Black Sea Fleet destroyed or damaged, and thousands of tanks and armoured vehicles reduced to scrap.

 “But they cannot win this fight without the support of the international community – and that’s why we continue to do what it takes to ensure Ukraine can continue to fight towards victory.